-Gran Canaria is the third-largest island in the Canaries archipelago but accounts for almost half the population.
+Gran Canaria is the third-largest island in the Canaries’ archipelago but accounts for almost half the population.
 It lives up to its cliché as a continent in miniature, with a dramatic variation of terrain, ranging from the green and leafy north to the mountainous interior and desert south.
 To glean a sense of this impenetrable quality, head to the centre, where the sheer drama of the mountains more resembles the Tibetan highlands than a relatively small island.

 The flip side to these unspoiled peaks and valleys is a rugged coastline interspersed with white sandy beaches and, more famously (and depressingly), a garish tiara of purpose-built holiday resorts.